 But, with Pimsleur, you spend a lot of time waiting for questions.
 There are small pauses all the time when one has to reply.
 Plus, there are plenty of repetitive questions, which you may know pretty well.

-This may be good for some, but it will look unreasonable and tiresome if you have a good grasp of it.
+This may be good for some, but it will look unreasonable and tiresome if you grasp it well.

 3. Pimsleur is quite expensive

-Compared with other language learning tools, the cost is pretty high for an average learner.
+Compared with other language learning tools, an average learner’s cost is pretty high.